Board of Trustees

 The Trustees Terms of Reference outline their responsibilities and accountabilities.

-shapes the Association’s activities and is responsible for occasional workshops, the website, mailing lists, and the annual Management Conference.
+The Trustees shapes the Association’s activities and is responsible for occasional workshops, the website, mailing lists, and the annual Management Conference.
 It organises responses to consultations and maintains relations with other relevant organisations in the UK and abroad.
 The Committee also collects and analyses statistical information relevant to provision of information systems and technology services.
 The Executive Committee is elected at the Annual General Meeting and comprises the four Officers of the Association (Chair, Vice-Chair, Secretary and Treasurer), the Chairs of the Special Interest Groups, four Elected Members and up to two co-opted individuals.
 Members of the Executive must be representatives of Full Member institutions.
 The current Committee members are listed here.

 Special Interest Groups